 What began in this simple spirit of openness quickly gained momentum as participants realized significant savings in time, thought and resources—all made possible by collaborating.
 The group realized that this “community of practice” model was also fertile ground for the creation of new knowledge and ideas as well.35

-This association of NGOs, committed to “technical excellence in integrated, community-based global health programming,”35 is now a global force for community-based primary health care through its technical resources (which are used widely around the world by programs implementing community-based interventions for maternal and child health), through its networking among program managers, and through its sharing of relevant programming experiences in community-based primary health care.
+This association of NGOs, CORE Group, committed to “technical excellence in integrated, community-based global health programming,”35 is now a global force for community-based primary health care through its technical resources (which are used widely around the world by programs implementing community-based interventions for maternal and child health), through its networking among program managers, and through its sharing of relevant programming experiences in community-based primary health care.

 National actors who have influenced primary health care